8 Tips to Keep Pets Safe and Happy while Camping

 Q: Is Camping Stressful for Dogs?

 A: No. Camping is not stressful for dogs.
-Most dogs find camping to be an enjoyable experience.
+Most dogs find it enjoyable.

 However, not all dogs will be happy to change their routine and explore the great outdoors.